JDOsborne1/electric-journeys/README.md

 [{tidygraph}](https://cran.r-project.org/web/packages/tidygraph/tidygraph.pdf)
 package.
 This is based on earlier works with {igraph} and similar, but reworked with a new interface to conform to the ‘tidyverse’ style.

+### Route planning between nodes

+Once we have a network which consists of the different charging points as nodes, and the driving distance between them as edge weights, then it is a fairly straightforwards effort to determine the shortest path.
+To do this we can make use of `tidygraph::pair_measures`, which can generate the shortest distance between any two nodes.
+This, and some other tidygraph tools, such as `tidygraph::to_shortest_path` will enable us to generate the shortest paths between any two charging points in the UK.

+### Route planning in general

+This is the part which will require active usage of the Google Maps API.
+Essentially, we need to determine the closest charging point to the origin, and the closest charging point to the destination.
+This may be expanded upon later, since the most efficient point will be the furthest charging point which is still in range, but the closest is a simpler metric to start with for our POC.
+Once we have the two charging points which represent the entry and exit point of our network, we simply engage the ‘between-node’ route planning above to determine the sequence of charge points which make up the optimum journey for your electric vehicle.